PipeInc/check-this-out/README.md

 - [terraform-docs-go](https://github.com/terraform-docs/terraform-docs): Generate documentation from Terraform modules in markdow format.
 - [terraform_tfsec](git://github.com/antonbabenko/pre-commit-terraform): Perform static analysis of terraform templates to spot potential security issues using [TFSec](https://github.com/aquasecurity/tfsec).

-The idea here is run all tests inside a docker container, the code will be copied during the build and tests will be executed.
-If no errors happens the container will build sucessfully, otherwise it will fail meaning that the tests failed.
+The idea here is run all tests inside a docker container, the code will be copied and tested during the build process.
+If docker build complete successfully the code are good, if it fails then something should be reviewed.

 The `Dockerbuild` file contains everything necessary to run.
 It could be implemented in CI step in pipeline.

 ## Enhancements
-- Enable s3 logging web traffic
+- Enable s3 logging web traffic;
-- Enable s3 Object versioning
+- Enable s3 object versioning;
-- Enable s3 object encryption
+- Enable s3 object encryption;
-- CI/CD coode{commit,build,pipeline}
+- CI/CD code{commit,build,pipeline} / jenkins

 ## Sample website
 The sample website used in this repo is from [Free-CSS](https://www.free-css.com/free-css-templates/page270/univers).